 "There really isn't anything outstanding or brand new this year," stated Dave Ostertag, global investigations manager for Verizon.
 This has led to the report's unofficial tagline, a Yogi Berra quote: "It’s like déjà vu, all over again."
 This theme holds both positive and negative news for companies in any industry.

 Clearly, successful protection requires basic measures, such as integrity monitoring software and ongoing training for personnel.
 Unfortunately, many of the world's biggest brands, including those who contributed data to the study, are failing to do just that.
 Join us as we review key findings from the 2016 DBIR.

 1. No One is Safe

-While Verizon states their data set isn't necessarily fully-inclusive, their analysis indicates no one is safe from the risk of criminal attack, regardless of "locale, industry, or organization."
+While Verizon states their data set isn't necessarily fully inclusive, their analysis indicates no one is safe from the risk of criminal attack, regardless of "locale, industry, or organization."
 While some industries suffered more incidents and confirmed data loss than others, Verizon notes the public sector isn't more at-risk than private organizations.

-Accommodations and retail suffered the most confirmed breaches in 2016, which is detailed in the table below.
+Accommodations and retail suffered the most confirmed breaches in 2016, which are detailed in the table below.
 The report notes this could be because these organizations process financial data and other info which is "highly desirable to financially motivated criminals."

 2. Credentials are Typically Used

 The vast majority of phishing schemes are designed as an attempt to steal user credentials.
 In addition, a staggering "63% of confirmed data breaches involved leveraging weak, default, or stolen passwords."
 Verizon provided additional insight on how credentials abuse stacked up by category:

 - 41% of breaches involve credentials being stolen